Introduction

 Door Hinges: Types and Applications Every Contractor Should Consider

-Hinges are that allow entrances to swing open and closed smoothly.
+Hinges are components that allow entrances to swing open and closed smoothly.
 Contractors should be well-versed in the following types:

 - Butt Hinges: The most common type, ideal for standard doors.